stef-cruz/ci_milestone1/README.md

 #### Code

-Below are the pieces of code which help creating this project.
-The references were made throughout the code as well.
+Below are the pieces of code which helped creating this project.
+The references to those were also made throughout the code.

 * [Solution to fixed top navbar stop covering the content underneath](http://nicolasgallagher.com/jump-links-and-viewport-positioning/)
 * [Animation up and down arrow hero image](https://stackoverflow.com/questions/59135939/how-to-make-an-icon-move-up-and-down-with-css-animation)